 Work proceeded on the strip of land, then called Montlake Portage, that separated Lake Washington and Lake Union.
 A canal, to be called Montlake Cut, was dug through this land.
 On August 25, 1916, the cofferdam holding Lake Union back from the canal was opened and water gushed into it.
 (This was the third cofferdam that had had to be built.
 Previous attempts to complete Montlake Cut had failed because of slumping on its side, which had forced workers to build new cofferdams, drain the water out of the cut, and use concrete to build revetments within the cut.
 Not until the third time did crews build up the revetment enough to stop slumping.)
-Three days later, gates on the east (Lake Washington) end of the cut was opened and Lake Washington joined with Lake Union.
-Over the next three months, the level of Lake Washington dropped 8.8 feet.
+Three days later, gates on the east (Lake Washington) end of the cut were opened and Lake Washington joined with Lake Union.
+Over the next three months, the level of Lake Washington dropped 9 feet.
 Wetlands along the shore drained and the lake dropped below the level of the Black River channel.
 The Lake Washington Ship Canal became the new outlet for Lake Washington.

-A couple of years earlier, Renton residents had diverted the Cedar River from its channel through town that repeatedly and destructively flooded to a new channel that led to Lake Washington.
+In 1912, Renton residents had diverted the Cedar River from its channel through town, which repeatedly and destructively flooded, to a new channel that led directly to Lake Washington.
 According to Morda C. Slauson, a Renton historian, this meant that after the lake was lowered, the Black-Cedar salmon run arrived just in time to be trapped by the receding waters.
 The rivers' salmon runs ended, although some of the fish may have found their way into the lake via the canal and, in the 1930s, new salmon stock would be introduced via the ship canal.

 A New Watershed